 How does the NDIS decide if an application will be successful?

-While it may seem like a lot of work getting all the information together to apply for the NDIS, it is worth spending the time to ensure your application has the best chance of success.
+While it may be time consuming to get all the information together to apply, it’s worth ot to ensure your application has the best chance of success.

 Other things that can support your application include:

 - Statements from family, friends or support workers

 - Documents and assessments given to Centrelink or other departments

 - Completing the My Profile section of the Leap in! app which includes details about you and the impact of your disability on your life.

 Your application is more likely to be approved if: